 The Smartwatch world is evolving pretty fast.
-Today, smartwatches are available in all kinds, which brings us to the question, Do smartwatches need data plans.
+Today, smartwatches are available of all kinds, which brings us to the question, Do smartwatches need data plans.

 The answer is, yes but the standalone models only.
 These are smartwatches with cellular connectivity, and which some of them support 4G LTE.
 So, does this mean the smartwatch needs a SIM CARD?